chiayisu/chiayisu.github.io/_pages/misc.md

 {% endfor %}
 -->

 Outside of work, I like to play the guitar, fly the airplain, go skiing and ice skating, and hiking.
-In addition, I also enjoy playing guitar in the worship team.
+I also played guitar in the worship team at [Redemmer church](https://redeemer.ch/) at Niles, Michigan when I was a PhD student.
 Here are some videos of me playing guitar in the worship team and flying airplain:

 ## Pilot Training
-When I have times, I like to fly the airplain.
-Here is the photo that I took in Fall last year when I went out to practice some maneuvering.
-I'm still a student pilot because I've been busy and don't have too much time to fly recently.
+I took the fly lesson during my PhD.
+Here is the photo that I took in Fall 2025 when I went out to practice some maneuvering.
+I'm still a student pilot because I was too busy to finish the license.

 <!---![Pilot Training](/files/pilot_training.jpg)
 --->
 <img src="/files/pilot_training.jpg" alt="Pilot Training" style="width:500px;">

 ## Guitar Playing at Worship Team
-Occasionally, I play guitar at the worship team at [Redemmer church](https://redeemer.ch/) at Niles, Michigan.
+I played guitar at the worship team at [Redemmer church](https://redeemer.ch/) at Niles, Michigan when I was a PhD student.
 Here are few videos:

--July 19th, 2026
+- July 19th, 2026
 <iframe width="560" height="315" src="https://www.youtube.com/embed/IK05wE_4MWc?si=RwtNULd_NLkUXwor&amp;start=884" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - July 5th, 2026